-About the possibility to identify the subject of the infinitive, it should first be stated that in the cases in which the Spanish infinitival phrase appears as a complement of a verb of willingness, such as "querer", the determiner is rejected as in (4) and (4.a).
-This is due to the fact that the use of a verb of willingness does not allow the subject to be co-referential if we want it to alternate with subjunctive clauses, which would be the most suitable thing to do when paraphrasing an infinitival phrase, as stated in test 6.c and described above.
+It is evident that if the infinitival phrase in Spanish appears as a complement of a verb of willingness, such as "querer", the determiner is rejected as in (4) and (4.a).
+This is because the use of a verb of willingness does not allow the subject to be coreferential if we want it to alternate with subjunctive clauses as stated in test (6c).